tiffany-cai/spell-checker/README.txt

 One issue I had was figuring out how to convert everything to lowercase and remove punctuation.
 I found that that tolower and ispunct is built in to c++ and used that.

-To compile and run the program:
+To compile and run the program in terminal:

 Compile everything by typing